Eric Whitacre

 Eric Edward Whitacre (born January 2, 1970) is an American composer, conductor, and speaker best known for his choral music.
-In March2016, he was appointed as Los Angeles Master Chorale's first artist-in-residence at the Walt Disney Concert Hall.

 Early life

 Whitacre was born in Reno, Nevada, to Ross and Roxanne Whitacre.
 He studied piano intermittently as a child and joined a junior high marching band under band leader Jim Burnett.
 Later Whitacre played a synthesizer in a techno-pop band, dreaming of being a rock star.
 Although he initially resisted joining choir while attending college, Whitacre was eventually convinced.
 He described his own experience with his first choral rehearsal as a turning point in his life, saying, "In my entire life I had seen in black and white, and suddenly everything was in shocking Technicolor.
 It was the most transformative experience I've ever had—in that single moment, hearing dissonance and harmony, and people singing...".
 Though he was unable to read music at the time, Whitacre began his full musical training while he was an undergraduate at the University of Nevada, Las Vegas.
 He eventually earned a bachelor's degree in Music Composition.